From the Allergic Living archives; this popular article was first published in the magazine in 2010 and updated in 2016.

 “We see sesame allergy more commonly in children who also have a peanut allergy, and we suspect that there are some similarities in the allergens in sesame and peanuts,” he explains.
 “So there may be some of the sesame allergy that’s actually being driven by the increase in peanut allergy.”

-In Canada, sesame was added to the priority allergens list in 2000, and mustard is in the process of being added as well, but the country has yet to enact new regulations that require manufacturers to label all priority allergens in clear language.
+In Canada, sesame was added to the priority allergens list in 2000, and mustard was added in 2010, which means manufacturers are required to label these allergens in clear language on food ingredient lists.